PyWPS/presentation/02-history.rst

 2006
 ----

    *  `Jachym Cepicky`_ starts working on a project to link GRASS with UMN Mpserver.
    * Scholarship funded by the `German Foundation for Environment`_.
    * **September**: PyWPS is presented at `FOSS4G 2006`_.
    * **October**: Porject homepage hosted by `Intevation GmbH`_.
    * **November**: Version 1.0.0 is released; other developers join the project.

 2007 - 2010
 -----------

-* Version 2.0.0 released in October of 2007:
+   * Version 2.0.0 released in October of 2007

-   .
-Introduced the ***Process*** class;
+    - Introduced the *Process* class;
-   .
-WPS plugin for `OpenLayers`_;
+    - WPS plugin for `OpenLayers`_;
-   .
-Improced stability.
+    - Improced stability.

-* Version 3.0.0 released in November of 2008:
+   * Version 3.0.0 released in November of 2008

-   .
-New implementation of the WPS 1.0.0 standard.
+    - New implementation of the WPS 1.0.0 standard.

    * JavaScript WPS client introduced in 2009 with PyWPS 3.1.0.

 2011
 ----

-* The **`WPS Cookbook`**_ is published.
+   * The `WPS Cookbook`_ is published.

-   .
-A deliverable of the `ǸETMAR`_ project.
+      * A deliverable of the `NETMAR`_ project.
-   .
-Introduces the WPS standard.
+      * Introduces the WPS standard.
-   .
-Presents PyWPS as implementation.
+      * Presents PyWPS as implementation.
-   .
-Still today a valuable introduction to WPS.
+      * Still today a valuable introduction to WPS.

    * Staple GIS software in Industry and Academia.
    * PyWPS featuring regularly in scientific publications.

 2012-2015
 ---------

    * 2013 FOSS4G-CEE:

-   .
-New implementation starts being dicussed;
+      * New implementation starts being dicussed;
-   .
-First lines of code are written.
+      * First lines of code are written.

    * 2014 **WPS Workshop** organised by the `Luxembourg Institute of Science and Technology`_ (LIST):

-   .
-Broad architecture for PyWPS-4 devised;
+      * Broad architecture for PyWPS-4 devised;
-   .
-Move to a new Licence discussed (MIT);
+      * Move to a new Licence discussed (MIT);
-   .
-Application to OSGeo
+      * Application to OSGeo

    * Development picks ups throughout 2015:

-   .
-Student at LIST;
+      * Student at LIST;
-   .
-Google Summer of Code (GSoC).
+      * Google Summer of Code (GSoC).

    * PyWPS enters the OSGeo incubation process in April of 2015.

 2016
 ----

    * Big push from OSGeo mentorship (Tom Kralidis)
    * Consolidation of documentation and websites.

-   . `PyWPS.org`_ goes live.
+      * `PyWPS.org`_ goes live.

    * More successful GSoC applications.
    * Official release of PyWPS 4.0.0 some time this Summer ...

 .. _`Jachym Cepicky`: http://les-ejk.cz/
 .. _`FOSS4G 2007 conference`: http://2007.foss4g.org